jpettersson/lakrits/ruby/README.md

 sudo ln /dev/tty.usbserial-A800ewIw /dev/cuaa0
 ````

-After the port is opened a new thread is started which uses the blocking method getbyte on the serial port.
+After the port is opened a new thread is started which uses the blocking method getbyte on the serial port to receive bytes.

 ##Receive messages
 To receive messages, pass a block to the on_message method: